Keir Starmer's Labour conference speech fact-checked

 'Britain has the worst [Covid] death toll in Europe'

-BBC News looked into this claim in May, when Labour's Deputy Leader, Angela Rayner, made it.
+BBC Reality Check looked into this claim in May, when Labour's Deputy Leader, Angela Rayner, made it.

 The UK does have the highest number of recorded deaths in Europe (if you exclude Russia), just over 136,000 - ahead of Italy, on nearly 131,000 deaths.